 $120 – $600

-You can be a proud owner of a Green Cheek Conure through various means such as buying, adopting or getting gifted.
-Either way, before getting your hands on a pet bird, think about the associated lifetime costs and the ability to keep the bird as comfortable as it should.
+You can be a proud owner of a Green Cheek Conure through various means such as buying, adopting or getting gifted one.
+Either way, before getting your hands on a pet bird, think about the associated lifetime costs and the ability to keep the bird as comfortable as it should be.

 One of the ways you can get the Green Cheek Conure is if you adopt it for free.
 This may be through certain organizations or people who want to give up their bird.
 There are several reasons people choose to give their pet bird up for adoption: the lack of financial capability to take care of the bird, moving away and cannot take the bird with them, or a misbehaving bird that has become a nuisance for the owner.